-a.
+- a.
 Private Foundation Excise Tax on Net Investment Income.
 Passed in connection with the massive spending bill (in addition to the SECURE Act) was the Taxpayer Certainty and Disaster Tax Relief Act of 2019 that, among other things, replaced the complex 2%/1% two-tiered tax on the net investment income of private foundations under §4940 with an average 1.39% tax, and a repeal of the extremely unpopular tax with respect to parking and public transit benefits provided by nonprofit employers.
 See Benjamin Davidson, Parking Tax Purgatory, TAX NOTES (Jan.
-20, 2020).

-b.
-General Transfer Tax Proposals; Possibility of Retroactive Tax Changes.

-- (1) Democratic Sweep; Transfer Tax Changes?
+20, 2020). - b.
+General Transfer Tax Proposals; Possibility of Retroactive Tax Changes. - (1) Democratic Sweep; Transfer Tax Changes?
 The sweep of the White House, Senate and House of Representative by Democrats in the 2020 elections (and the Georgia Senate run-off elections) has changed the calculus of anticipated tax legislation, including legislation relating to the transfer tax.
-A variety of transfer tax proposals have been submitted, ranging from repealing the estate tax or substantially reducing the rate to accelerating the sunset of the doubling of the \$5 million (indexed) basic exclusion amount or even reducing the exclusion amount to \$3.5 million, and a wide range of proposals were discussed in the 2020 political campaigns.
-At a minimum, the possibility of accelerating the sunset of the gift, estate and GST exclusion amount to \$5 million (indexed) before 2026 has been heightened. - (2) Possibility of Retroactive Tax Legislation.
-Throughout 2020, some planners have been concerned that clients should make transfers in 2020 in case legislation in 2021 reducing exclusions or increasing rates were to be made retroactive to January 1, 2021.
-A retroactive change in transfer tax rates and exclusion amounts to the beginning of the calendar year would likely be questioned on constitutional Due Process grounds, resulting in perhaps years of uncertainty regarding the effectiveness of the retroactive change.
-Supporters of the retroactive change would point to United States v.
-Carlton, 512 U.S. 26 (1994).
-See generally Erika Lunder, Robert Meltz, & Kenneth Thomas, Constitutionality of Retroactive Tax Legislation, Congressional Research Service (Oct.
-25, 2012).
+A variety of transfer tax proposals have been submitted, ranging from repealing the estate tax or substantially reducing the rate to accelerating the sunset of the doubling of the \$5 million (indexed) basic exclusion amount or even reducing the exclusion amount to \$3.5 million (and possibly reducing the gift exclusion amount to \$1 million), and a wide range of proposals were discussed in the 2020 political campaigns.
+At a minimum, the possibility of accelerating the sunset of the gift, estate and GST exclusion amount to \$5 million (indexed) before 2026 has been heightened. - (2) Significance of Possibility of Retroactive Gift Tax Changes.
+Throughout 2020, some planners were concerned that clients should make transfers in 2020 in case legislation in 2021 reducing exclusions or increasing rates were to be made retroactive to January 1, 2021.
+In 2021, there is concern that legislation might reduce the gift exclusion amount (the Biden administration proposes reducing it to \$1.0 million, not indexed) and increasing the gift tax rate from 40% to 45%.
+If the effective date should be some date before the date of enactment (for example, January 1, 2021, the date of introduction of the bill, or the date the bill is approved by the House Ways & Means Committee), clients might have made gifts of \$11.7 million (the existing gift exclusion amount) thinking that no gift taxes would be due, only to find out that the excess \$10.7 million times 45% equals a resulting gift tax of \$4,815,000.
+If a couple made \$11.7 million gifts and the gift exclusion amount were reduced to \$1 million retroactively, the couple would owe almost \$10 million of gift tax!!
+This would be a rude (to put it mildly) surprise.
+More to the point, it would be outrageously unfair.